fatihcak/Market-Price-Comparison-System/README.md

 # Market-Price-Comparison-System
 This repository is for Market Price Comparison System Project.
-This project is developed by Eastern Mediterranen Students Doğukan Bilal Örs, Doğukan Güler, Aleyna Yılmaz, Fatih Çakır
+This project is developed by Eastern Mediterranen Students Doğukan Bilal Örs, Doğukan Güler, Aleyna Yılmaz, Fatih Çakır.
+In this project our aim is make a system that helps the users for a better and optimized market price detection for shoping.
+Users can see the different prices of goods for different markets for making desicions about their daily, weekly, mothly or unusal market shopings.